Taking probiotics daily may be one of the best things you can do for your body.

 - Probiotics suppress the growth of known vaginal bacterial pathogens.

-- Certain species of probiotics improve the acidity of the vagina which promotes growth of healthy bacterial species.
+- Certain species of probiotics improve the acidity of the vagina (13) which promotes the growth of healthy bacterial species.

 By the way, these changes also reduce the incidence of yeast overgrowth syndromes and bacterial vaginosis.